Stephen McNamara / CEO

 James Nolan / Head of Paralympic Athletics / Sport Department

-James became head of Paralympic Athletics in April 2010 after enjoying a distinguished athletics career, winning 800/1500m silver at the European Indoor Championships in 2000 and competing at two Olympic Games (Sydney 2000 and Athens 2004).
+James became Head of Paralympic Athletics in April 2010 after enjoying a distinguished International athletics career, winning 1500m silver at the European Indoor Championships in 2000 and competing at two Olympic Games (Sydney 2000 and Athens 2004).

-James is a graduate of UCD in Sports Management, an IAAF level IV athletics coach and a member of the Olympic Federation of Ireland’s athletes commission.
-As Para Athletics team manager at 11 major Championships’s (WPA European, World Championships and Paralympic Games) James has led the team to 58 podium finishes over the last decade.
+James is a graduate of UCD in Sports Management, an IAAF level IV athletics coach.
+As Para Athletics team manager at 15 major Championships’s (WPA European, World Championships and Paralympic Games) he has led the team to 58 podium finishes over the last decade.

 Ana Carolina Maia / Classification Manager / Sport Department